The average settlement amount for a personal injury car accident case in the United States is approximately $19,000.

-So, your attorneys' fees under this scenario would be $533,333.
+So, your attorneys’ fees under this scenario would be $533,333.
 Your second deduction is expenses.
-Our firm fronts all of the client expenses (and our lawyers swallow those expenses if you lose) But we get those costs back from the recovery.
+Our firm fronts all client expenses (and our lawyers swallow those expenses if you lose), But we get those costs back from the recovery.
 There are other ways to do it.
 But that is how the average car accident settlement works.
-Our attorneys still have not heard of any of the best personal injury lawyers in serious injury cases doing it any differently.
+Our attorneys still have not heard of any of the best personal injury lawyers in severe injury cases doing it any differently.

 How much are the client expenses?
 It varies from less than $100 to well over $100,000.
 If you settle a severe injury case before filing suit, the expenses will be a fraction of the cost of taking a claim to trial.
 The average expenses in a car accident case that is settled before filing suit is usually a few hundred dollars.

 But if that car accident lawsuit goes to trial, the average expenses are approximately $15,000.
 A lion’s share of that cost is paying expert witnesses to testify at trial.
 You can’t know the exact amount that your expenses will be.
 But you can have an open and transparent line of communication with your attorney about your expenses.